priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-flax-seeds-idli-podi.markdown

-Add flax seeds and roast till it splutters.
+Then, add flax seeds to the pan and roast it until it splutters.
 Once roasted, remove it from the pan.